Coxeter groups, hyperbolic cubes, and acute triangulations: Subordinate triangulations

 In particular, an acute triangulation is subordinate to $(L,\mathbf{2})$ by definition.
 We generalize the backward direction of Theorem~\ref{th:main racg}.

 \begin{theorem} If $W(L,\mathbf{m})$ is one-ended and word-hyperbolic, then $L$ is realized by a geodesic triangulation subordinate to $(L, \mathbf{m})$. \end{theorem}

 \begin{proof} Let $W=W(L,\mathbf{m})$ and $X$ be the dual Davis complex with respect to a topological 3-ball $P$.
-We note that $X$ is a 3-manifold and $W$ acts naturally on $X$ by reflections.
-Since $X$ is irreducible and atoroidal, it can be realized as a hyperbolic manifold by geometrization for manifolds which admit a symmetry with non-trivial fixed point set \cite{BLP2005}.
+Since $X$ is contractible and $W(L,\mathbf{m})$ does not contain $\mathbb{Z}^2$, the $3$--orbifold $X\big/W(L,\mathbf{m})$ can be realized as a hyperbolic orbifold by geometrization of $3$--orbifolds \cite{BLP2005}.
 The quotient reflection orbifold has the fundamental domain $P_H\approx P$, and the orbifold fundamental group is generated by reflections in the faces of $P_H$.
 In order to satisfy the relations in $W$, the link of each vertex in $P_H$ is a spherical triangle of the form $R_{p,q,r}$ for some $p,q,r$.
 Move $P_H$ by an isometry so that the origin is in the interior of $P_H$.
 Taking rays from the origin which meet each face perpendicularly divides $P_H$ into a union of hyperbolic slanted cubes, as in the proof of Lemma~\ref{lem:visual}.
-The endpoints of the rays form the vertices of a triangulation $T$ of $\SS_\infty$.
-This triangulation is subordinate to $(L,\mathbf{m})$ by Lemma \ref{lem:fatgen} as each triangle on $\SS_\infty$ is a link of the associated slanted cube at the origin $O$.
+The endpoints of the rays form the vertices of a triangulation $T$ of $\mathbb{S}^2_\infty$.
+This triangulation is subordinate to $(L,\mathbf{m})$ by Lemma \ref{lem:fatgen} as each triangle on $\mathbb{S}^2_\infty$ is a link of the associated slanted cube at the origin $O$.
 Since $T$ is combinatorially dual to the polyhedron $P$, we have that $T$ is combinatorially isomorphic to $L$. \end{proof}